 This is an audience that do not trust easily and they need to know that you really are there for them and not just dipping in and out.
 The approach has to be seamless and constant.
 A brand really needs to have a sound strategy and set aside a budget.
 The basics still apply, a good strategy, plan and more.
 Being able to measure and monitor is also key – like all good marketing.

-In summary, like all great marketing, it takes persistence, brand building, good strategy and excellent execution.
+like all great marketing, marketing to Chinese takes persistence, brand building, good strategy and excellent execution.
 Where you water is where it will bear fruit.
 At the end of the day, there is no silver bullet and it is only a matter of time before all NZ marketers will need to start speaking to this segment.
 It is rapidly changing the face of Auckland and spreading to other regions fast.

 Is your brand ready for this?
 If not, now is the time to start exploring.